ElePT/qiskit_sphinx_theme/docs/migrations/opflow_operator_logic.rst

 ..
 With the introduction of the primitives we have a new mechanism that allows.... efficient... error mitigation...

-The recent introduction of the ``qiskit.primitives`` challenged the assumptions upon which opflow was designed.
+With the introduction of the ``qiskit.primitives``, we have a new improved interface that extends ``backend.run()``, allowing to efficiently run circuits while handling tasks for the user, such as transpilation, parameter binding, operator manipulation, and more.
 In particular, the ``Estimator`` primitive provides the algorithmic abstraction to easily obtain expectation values from a series of circuit-observable pairs, superseding most of the functionality of the ``expectations`` submodule.
 Without the need of building opflow expectations, most of the components in ``operators`` also became redundant, as they commonly wrapped elements from ``qiskit.quantum_info``.

 In addition to this, the introduction of the qiskit primitives motivated the development of a new gradient framework that could leverage their interface, as well as new time evolution algorithms.
 The new code is leaner